Direct laryngoscope: macintosh vs miller

 • Dental injury, lip/tongue trauma, mucosal bleeding, sore throat, hoarseness.

-• Sympathetic response: tachycardia, hypertension, arrhythmias; raised ICP/IOP in susceptible patients.
+• Sympathetic response: tachycardia, hypertension, arrhythmias, raised ICP/IOP in susceptible patients.

-• Hypoxia from prolonged attempts; aspiration risk if inadequate airway protection.
+• Hypoxia from prolonged attempts, aspiration risk if inadequate airway protection.

 • Macintosh-specific tendencies